AnezeR/cvrp_benchmarker/README.md

 perform hyperparameter optimizaiton and manage cvrp problem instances both locally and in highly parallel distributed settings, such as HPC.

-Please note, that this repository in its current shate is under active development, is largely untested, requires attribution if used and derivative work is prohibited.
+Please note, that this repository in its current state is under active development, is largely untested, requires attribution if used and derivative work is prohibited.
 You can read more on the [CC website](https://creativecommons.org/licenses/by-nd/4.0)